mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 **Difficulty of computer programming**

 As CGD&G involves computer programming, it inherits some of the intrinsic difficulty of that process [@sentance_teaching_2019; @gomes2007learning; @joao_cross-analysis_2019].
 These difficulties include but are not limited to: the complexity of syntax and problem of leading with syntax [@gomes2007learning], issues of needing levels of abstraction in learning programming [@gomes2007learning], difficulties in applying skills learned between contexts [@rahmat_major_2012].
 The use of specialist coding tools, using techniques like block coding, aimed at novice coders and in particular younger audience and alleviate the complexity of coding syntax, environments, and project organisation [@yu_survey_2018].
 However, the simplification involved creates a tension between the use of more authentic languages and specialised, scaffolded approaches [@joao_cross-analysis_2019].
 This tension is explored within the context of digital making, by Sefton-Green in his description of the use of Mozilla webmaker tools [-@sefton-green_mapping_2013].
-These tools using web languages of HTML, css and JavaScript act a bridge between informal practices of web based making and professional tools.
+These tools using web languages of HTML, CSS and JavaScript act a bridge between informal practices of web based making and professional tools.
 He contrasts these tools to Scratch and similar block based systems which obfuscate learners from authentic code languages.

     <!-- Through a literature review on this topic, we aim to organize and   systematize the main difficulties into four dimensions of analysis: (i) subject and complexity of languages; (ii) technologies and applications; (iii) teachers and teaching methodologies; and (iv) pupils’ skills[@joao_cross-analysis_2019] -->